 - Orangutans have eight times stronger strength than humans.

 - They have an attention span of a four-year-old kid.
 So they respond better to a dominant tone.

-- Orangutans are in danger because of the illegal logging and palm oil plantation.
+- Orangutans are in danger because of illegal logging and palm oil plantation.
 Also, people kill their mothers to capture baby orangutans.